SeamlessDistribution/SeamlessDistribution.github.io/index.md

 ## Payment scenarios

+Now you can start exploring differnt ways of using payments

 * [E-commerce: in a webshop](/merchant/ecommerce)
 * [Physical Point-Of-Sale (POS): in a physical store](/merchant/pos)
 * [In-app Payments: in my smartphone app](/merchant/inapp)
 * [Service, web purchase through the app: through TV commercials, Ads or even parking places!](/merchant/externalservices)

+## References

+* API
+* Glossary

+## Contact